Space Shuttle program: Program history

-The accidents led to national level inquiries and detailed analysis of why the accidents occurred.
-There was a significant pause where changes were made before the Shuttles returned to flight.
-The Columbia disaster occurred in 2003, but STS took more than a year off before returning to flight in June 2005 with the STS-114 mission.
-The previously mentioned break was between January 1986 (when the Challenger disaster occurred) and 32 months later when STS-26 was launched on September 29, 1988.
+The accidents led to national level inquiries, detailed analysis of why the accidents occurred, and significant pauses where changes were made before the Shuttles returned to flight.
+After the Challenger disaster in January 1986, there was a delay of 32 months before the next Shuttle launch.
+A similar delay of 29 months occurred after the Columbia disaster in February 2003.

 The longest Shuttle mission was STS-80 lasting 17 days, 15 hours.
 The final flight of the Space Shuttle program was STS-135 on July 8, 2011.

 Since the Shuttle's retirement in 2011, many of its original duties are performed by an assortment of government and private vessels.
 The European ATV Automated Transfer Vehicle supplied the ISS between 2008 and 2015.
 Classified military missions are being flown by the US Air Force's uncrewed spaceplane, the X-37B.
 By 2012, cargo to the International Space Station was already being delivered commercially under NASA's Commercial Resupply Services by SpaceX's partially reusable Dragon spacecraft, followed by Orbital Sciences' Cygnus spacecraft in late 2013.
 Crew service to the ISS is currently provided by the Russian Soyuz and, since 2020, the SpaceX Dragon 2 crew capsule, launched on the company's reusable Falcon 9 rocket as part of NASA's Commercial Crew Development program.
-Boeing is also developing its Starliner capsule for ISS crew service, but has been delayed since its Dec.
-2019 uncrewed test flight was unsuccessful.
+Boeing's Starliner capsule is scheduled to start ISS crew service from 2025.
 For missions beyond low Earth orbit, NASA is building the Space Launch System and the Orion spacecraft, part of the Artemis program.